 Our eclipse expedition included two days of scouting locations in Nebraska to no avail.
 With a 50/50 forecast for eclipse day, we made a 350 mile dash for clear skies in Wyoming the night before the eclipse.
 240 miles of it were through fog.
 We were rewarded with a relaxed setup and cloudless blue skies.
 Most of my images have only minor exposure adjustments and cropping.
-My third contact image below is a multiple image HDR composite that has taken two weeks of work.
-I had to learn several new techniques for that image.
+My third contact image below is a multiple image HDR composite that has taken several weeks of work.
+I had to learn new techniques for that image.
 Read on if you like what you see and want to learn what I did.

 I like to see the universe move.
 Most astronomical images would be the same if they were taken a thousand years before or after.
 Our solar system provides chances for us to see the universe move.
 Shadows change on the Moon.
 Planets and moons move by each other in conjunctions, transits, and occultations.
 The Sun, Moon, and Earth align for solar and lunar eclipses.
 These events give us a chance to know ourselves in relation to these moving parts of the universe.

 My goals for the eclipse ranged from experiencing totality, to capturing HDR images of the corona, and capturing high resolution images of the entire eclipse from first to fourth contact.
 I ended up with three semi-automated cameras.
 A Sony a6300 mirrorless camera with a vintage telephoto lens to capture a 3 x 2 degree field of view for images of the corona.
 A Sony NEX mirrorless camera a prime focus on Questar telescope for higher resolution solar detail and earthshine with a field of view of 1 x 2/3 degree.
-An iPhone capturing 4k HD video with a fish eye add on lens captured the approaching shadow of the moon and colors from the sky.
+An iPhone capturing 4k HD video with a fish eye add on lens captured the approaching shadow of the Moon and colors from the sky.

 In the three weeks since the total solar eclipse, I’ve been working trough my data.
 I’ve found some good images and put together an animation of the entire eclipse.
 High dynamic range images are my favorites and I’ve been hoping to capture the data for a good one.